JoeKarlsson/bechdel-test/README.md

 The test was popularized by Alison Bechdel's comic Dykes to Watch Out For, in a 1985 strip called The Rule.
 For a nice video introduction to the subject please check out The Bechdel Test for Women in Movies on [feministfrequency.com](http://feministfrequency.com/).

-This program accepts a movie script and analzes whether or not it passes the Bechdel Test, as well as analyzing several other feminist components to a film.
-It can answer questions like "How many females are in this film," "By what factor does this pass the Bechel Test?"
+This program accepts a movie script and analyzes whether or not it passes the Bechdel Test, as well as analyzing several other feminist components to a film.
+It can answer questions like "How many females are in this film," "By what factor does this pass the Bechdel Test?"

 ## Prerequisites